Abdulkadir-eInfo/BusBookingAppln/README.md

 ####  -> For Users
 #####   - Register as User (Only registered Users are able to see main menu for Users)
 #####   - Book Ticket by entering From and To location
 #####   - Few Seats are allocated that can be booked by Females only; these seats gets open to book for all before specified time e.x.
-2 hours before departure of b
+2 hours before departure of bus
 #####   - View Current Bookings made by a User
 #####   - View all Bookings made by the User(a record of all the bookings made by the User is maintained)
 #####   - Cancel Ticket